philipwalton/blog/_articles/stop-copying-social-code-snippets.md

 <div class="fb-share-button" data-href="http://example.com" data-type="button_count"></div>
 ```

-Facebook doesn't remove the line break, so this snippet is a bit easier to read as is.
-But do you see how similiar it is?
+Facebook's code is a little less obfuscated, so this snippet is a bit easier to read.
+Can you see how similar it is?
 They even use the exact same short variable names `js`, `fjs`, `d`, `s`, and `id`.

-Think about all the website out there that have this script loading code repeated many, many times on the same page.
+Think about all the websites out there that have both this script and the twitter script multiple times on the exact same set of pages.

-It only needs to be there once, and if you're using a library like jQuery, that logic is already there, so you don't even need it at all.
+It's a complete waste of space.

 ### Disqus